gyselroth/docxBox/README.md

 ### Batch Templating

-docxBox's batch templating mode allows to perform an arbitrary sequence of manipulations (supporting all docxBox commands) upon a given DOCX document, it thereby covers an extensive range of templating options:
+docxBox's batch templating mode allows to perform an arbitrary sequence of operations (supporting all docxBox commands for document manipulation) upon a given DOCX.
+It thereby facilitates a more extensive range of templating options than the commands directly available without batch templating:
-For example merge fields can be transformed into text in one step of a sequence and in a later step be replaced by a table, which is later filled with content and so forth.
-Batch templating thereby can facilitate more templating options than the sum of commands directly available in docxBox.
+**Example:** docxBox does not support replacing merge fields by other than plain textual content.
+Via batch templating, merge fields can be transformed into text in one step of a sequence, which can completely or in part, in a later step be replaced by generic content like for example a table, which can later be filled with more content.

 #### Replacement Pre/Post Markers
 Batch templating can make use of "markers": optional text elements containing a distinct identifier string.
 Markers can temporarily be inserted and can subsequently be replaced again at the next (or another later) step of the batch sequence, by other generic content.

 **Rules:**
 * Markers can be added **before** (key: ``pre``) and **after** (key: ``post``) the actual generic replacement content
 * Markers can either be of the type ``text`` or ``paragraph`` (or ``p``) to insert surrounding line-breaks
 * Markers contain a textual identifier, which can use any text (but should be distinct within the document)

 ##### Example: Replace string by heading-1 followed by table containing images